yomidevs/local-audio-yomichan/README.md

         ![image](./img/view_files.png)

     * Copy the entire `user_files` folder (from the first step) into this folder.
-      Note: the other files in the torrent are now outdated, and should **not** be copied.

         <details> <summary>Expected file structure <i>(click here)</i></summary>